Is A Solar Battery Backup A Good Addition To My Solar System?

 Which option will save you more: batteries or generators?

 If you want the comfort of knowing your home won’t be without power when an outage unexpectedly strikes or if the grid goes down, adding power storage to your system is a no-brainer.
-Interest in storage is becoming a more common topic in solar sales conversations, and analysts predict that one in five of all solar systems installed in 2020 will be paired with storage.
+Interest in storage is becoming a more common topic in solar sales conversations.

 Backup Power Options

 Drastic weather, unexpected outages, and blackouts are likely the main factors driving the interest in backup systems, not only in CA but all over the US.
-The two most common ways to store power for residential solar owners are by installing generators and batteries.
-Though it makes economical and environmental sense to connect your solar power system to the electrical grid, deciding if a battery or a generator-based backup system can be tricky and confusing.
+The two most common ways to store power for residential solar owners are through a generator or a solar battery backup.
+Though it makes economic and environmental sense to connect your solar power system to the electrical grid, deciding between a battery or a generator-based backup system can be tricky and confusing.
 Many homeowners find themselves unsure of which backup option to choose.

 Benefits of Backup Power

-Many homeowners don’t know or have not realized that a battery could potentially cut some of their electric bills.
-Some utilities have TOU (time-of-use) electric rates that throughout the day.
-This means a battery could result in lower electric bills by providing an alternative source of electricity when rates are high.
+Many homeowners don’t know or have not realized that a battery can potentially cut some of their electric bills.
+Some utilities have TOU (time-of-use) electric rates throughout the day.
+If you are able to generate power when rates are low and use that power when rates are high, it could result in lower electric bills.

 A Closer Look at Costs

-Meanwhile, the price of installation for generators isn’t cheap, “Most homeowners pay between $1,255 and $6,899 to install a generator in their home.
+Meanwhile, the price of installation for generators also isn’t low, “Most homeowners pay between $1,255 and $6,899 to install a generator in their home.